Q. Why do I have to take SafeSport Training?

 Q. How long does it take to complete SafeSport Training?

-A. The Core Center for SafeSport Training is required once and takes approximately 90 minutes.
-The Center’s Refresher course is required every season following the completion of the Core Center for SafeSport Training and takes approximately 20 minutes.
+A. The Core Center for SafeSport Training is required once every 5 seasons and takes approximately 90 minutes.
+The Center’s Refresher courses are required every season following the completion of the Core Center for SafeSport Training and take approximately 20-30 minutes.

 Q. Do you take SafeSport Training substitutions?